firewraith2/wanimation-test/docs/README.md

 Chunks are made up of **tiles**, and the game requires chunk dimensions to be powers of 2 (8, 16, 32, 64).
 The smallest possible chunk is **8×8 pixels**, which equals one tile.

-**Min Density** is the minimum percentage of tiles that need to be filled in each row and column for a chunk to be considered valid for object generation.
+**Min Density** is the minimum percentage of tiles that need to be filled in each row and column for a chunk to be considered valid for sprite generation.

 <div align="center">
     <img src="images/min_density.png" alt="Min Density Example" />